adobe/cla-bot/README.md

 #### Check Logs on Adobe Runtime

-Get list of actions running on our namespace:
+Get list of action invocations, or _activations_, that executed in our namespace:

 ```
 wsk activation list